COVID safety update

 - A 5-minute walk from the Tower is the swish DoubleTree by Hilton Hotel London – Tower of London, which also has family rooms, plus a children’s menu, cribs and highchairs available to help children feel at home.

 - For a home-away-from-home feel, look for deals on Vrbo and Airbnb.

 - Find family-friendly hotel deals near the Tower of London on Booking.com

 How to get to the Tower of London:

-- You might be better off going to Fenchurch Street or London Bridge and walking a bit further
+- You can also use Fenchurch Street or London Bridge and walk a bit further.